 In addition to GVWR and GAWRs, the Unloaded Vehicle Weight (UVW) is critical information that Final Stage Manufacturers need to consider.
 The "Official" GVWR and GAWRs for a given incomplete vehicle are provided on the vehicle Incomplete Vehicle Label, which is affixed to the driver door opening.
 If a Final Stage Manufacturer revises the vehicle GVWR or GAWR values, those revised values will be reflected on the Certification Label they affix upon completion of the vehicle.

-Outside dimensions (mirror to mirror) may be modified by swapping driver and passenger side mirrors.
+Outside dimensions (mirror to mirror) are factory installed at the 102" width.
+The mirror orientations may be modified by swapping driver and passenger side mirrors to provide a narrower 96" width, if desired.

 GENERAL VEHICLE ARRANGEMENT